marcus-j-davies/node-red-contrib-zwave-dotnet/README.md

 All the solutions I have come across for connecting ZWave to node-red, involves various compiling of different libraries, and various configurations to take place.
 I am a very impatient person, so i decided to build my own solution, with the aim to make it far far easiyer compared to other solutions - not to discredit other solutions - they are awseome, just that, there is a lot more mileage involved to get them running.

 # Installing
-If you are running on windows - ensure you have .net 4.5 installed, or mono for other platforms
+If you are running on windows - ensure you have .net 4.5 installed, or mono for other platforms.

-Use Node Red's Manage Pallet menu or alternatively....
+Use Node Red's Manage Palette menu or alternatively....

 Within the .node-red directory, clone this repp